0install/docs/docs/packaging/tutorials/publish-app.md

     0bootstrap https://YOURNAME.github.io/myapp/myapp.xml --integrate-args="--add-standard"
     ```

+    On a machine that doesn't already have Zero Install, this makes the installer deploy it in [library mode](../../details/library-mode.md).

     For a fully offline installer, combine `0bootstrap` with [`0install export`](../../details/export.md) so the bootstrapper bundles the implementation alongside Zero Install:

     ```shell